linkml/linkml/sphinx/intro/tutorial01.md

 If you are not familiar with RDF that's OK!
 RDF is just one of the possible ways of working with LinkML.

+If you are familiar with RDF, the first thing you will likely notice is that we are not reusing standard URIs for our properties and classes.
+Don't worry!
+We will get to this later.

 ## Exercises

  1. Extend the example schema to include fields for `occupation` and `employed_by`